Baseball’s 10 Greatest Season Performances by a Pitcher—Revised

 28 wins, 5 losses, 2.54 earned run average

-Grove’s warm-up to his sensational 1931 campaign (above) carried a slightly lower wow factor, but this was 1930, a season that reached historic hitting levels as baseball bats went nuts to the tune of a record-setting .292 batting average.
+The lanky and cranky Hall-of-Fame super-ace, acquired by the A’s five years earlier for a record fee from the minors, did field lower season ERAs in other seasons over his Hall-of-Fame career.
+But consider the time and place.
+After all, this was 1930, a season that reached historic hitting levels as baseball bats went nuts to the tune of a record-setting .292 batting average.
 Yet Grove was pitching as if the ball was still dead; his 2.54 ERA was nearly a full run better than that of second-place Wes Ferrell, while his opponents’ .247 batting average was just one of three sub-.250 marks allowed by major league pitchers.

 It seemed that anytime one looked at the A’s mound, there was Grove to be found, putting the peak of the live ball era on pause.
 Besides winning the triple crown of pitching—leading the AL in wins, ERA and a career-high 209 strikeouts—Grove also appeared in more games (50) and earned more saves (nine) than any other AL pitcher.
 Grove had a solid shot at a 30-win campaign he would earn the following year; he reached 28 on September 16, nine games and 12 days away from the end of the regular season, and yet wasn’t given another start by manager Connie Mack, instead appearing twice in relief.
-Theories abound as to why; besides the conspiratorial “sit-him-to-deny-his-bonus” belief that allegedly screwed Eddie Cicotte days before the Black Sox Scandal took root, Mack might have been resting Grove up for the World Series, or maybe he didn’t think he could reach 30 because many of the day’s major newspapers, typically not in sync with official statistics, had Grove down for 27 wins, not 28.
+Theories abound as to why; besides the conspiratorial “sit him to deny his bonus” belief that allegedly screwed Eddie Cicotte days before the Black Sox Scandal took root, Mack might have been resting Grove up for the World Series—or perhaps he just didn’t think he could reach 30 because many of the day’s major newspapers, typically not in sync with official statistics, had Grove down for 27 wins, not 28.

-Grove wrapped up his most dominant campaign with a 2-1 record and 1.42 ERA in three appearances in the World Series against St. Louis, giving the A’s their second consecutive championship.
+Grove wrapped up his impressive campaign with a 2-1 record and 1.42 ERA in three appearances at the World Series against St. Louis, giving the A’s their second consecutive championship.

 Pedro Martinez, 1999